 Exclusive AFL Travel Benefits

 Support your club when they take on the Swans or GWS and turn the game into a getaway in Sydney.
-AFL Travel packages include return flights, accommodation, Virgin Australia lounge access and reserved match tickets.
-Plus our Match Day Guarantee will see you win, even if the boys don’t.
+AFL Travel packages include return flights, accommodation and reserved match tickets.

 Sydney, a metropolis fringed by beautiful beaches, mystical mountains and a breaktaking and historic harbour.
 A hub of culture, art, inspired-thinking and sport.
 Sydney hosts a multitude of ethnicities and philosophies and is considered a global city.
 Home to the Opera House, the Harbour Bridge and Bondi Beach, it is ranked as one of the world’s top holiday destinations.